 The Mental Health Benefits of Walking Your Dog

 One of the biggest problems a pet parent finds when they bring a dog into their home is their destructive nature.
 Most dogs are not destructive by nature and want to explore the world.
 A lot of the problems with destroying items around your home could be down to a lack of exercise and stimulation, according to The Animal Foundation .

 We consider the physical health of our dogs and not the mental wellbeing of your pet.
 Most dogs need plenty of stimulation to remain mentally healthy, meaning you need to walk them each day.
 Dog walking stimulates your pet’s mental health by allowing them to explore the world.
 Caring for your dog’s mental health is just as important as caring for their physical wellbeing.

 The Physical Benefits of Dog Walking

 Walking your dog offers plenty of health benefits.
 Most dogs who regularly go outdoors are happy and healthy throughout their lives.
 Those dogs that do not enjoy a regular walk will be prone to several physical health problems, including obesity—walking is a great way to help your obese dog get in shape!
 From a young age, your puppy will feel healthier and happier when they enjoy regular walks.
-Most dogs enjoy walking and will look for regular exercise every time you head out.
+Younger dogs enjoy walking and will look for regular exercise every time you head out up until their adulthood.